salfel/sessionizer/README.md

 The configuration file is divided into two sections:

 - `search_paths`: A list of paths to search for projects.
+- `session`: The configuration for the session, global configuration can be overriden by local config.
+The session prefix has to be omitted if used in a local configuration file.
+    - `active`: The name of the window to activate after starting the session.
+If not specified, the first window will be activated.
     - `windows`: A list of windows to create for each project.
         - `name`: The name of the window.
         - `path`: The path to the directory to start the window in.
         - `cmd`: A list of commands to run in the window.
-    - `active`: The name of the window to activate after starting the session.
-If not specified, the first window will be activated.

 ## Local Configuration